-5 COMMUNITY ENGAGEMENT
+COMMUNITY ENGAGEMENT

-The Plan outlines Council's decision-making process on how rates and revenue are calculated and collected.
+The Revenue and Rating Plan outlines Council's decision-making process on how rates and revenue are calculated and collected.
 The following public consultation process was followed to ensure due consideration and feedback is received from relevant stakeholders.

-Revenue and Rating Plan community engagement process:
+The Revenue and Rating Plan community engagement process is: